borntofrappe/the-nature-of-code/README.md

 ### Simplified genetic algorithm

-_Please note:_ the demo differs from the logic discussed in the book in that the logic is described in functions instead of dedicated entities, like `Population` or `DNA`.
+_Please note:_ the demo differs from the logic discussed in the book in that the program works through functions instead of dedicated entities, like `Population` or `DNA` classes.
 This is on purpose to have the project comparable with `Shakesperian monkey`.

 The steps of the traditional genetic algorithm are included in the `love.load` and `love.update` functions.